-The compression business is capital intensive, requiring significant investment to maintain, expand and upgrade existing operations.
+The compression services business is capital intensive, requiring significant investment to maintain, expand and upgrade existing operations.
 Our capital requirements have consisted primarily of, and we anticipate that our capital requirements will continue to consist primarily of, the following:

-- · maintenance capital expenditures, which are capital expenditures made to maintain the operating capacity of our assets and extend their useful lives, to replace partially or fully depreciated assets, or other capital expenditures that are incurred in maintaining our existing business and related operating income; and - · expansion capital expenditures, which are capital expenditures made to expand the operating capacity or operating income capacity of assets, including by acquisition of compression units or through modification of existing compression units to increase their capacity, or to replace certain partially or fully depreciated assets that were not currently generating operating income.
+- · maintenance capital expenditures, which are capital expenditures made to maintain the operating capacity of our assets and extend their useful lives, to replace partially or fully depreciated assets, or other capital expenditures that are incurred in maintaining our existing business and related operating income; and - expansion capital expenditures, which are capital expenditures made to expand the operating capacity or operating income capacity of assets, including by acquisition of compression units or through modification of existing compression units to increase their capacity, or to replace certain partially or fully depreciated assets that were not currently generating operating income.

 We classify capital expenditures as maintenance or expansion on an individual asset basis.
 Over the long term, we expect that our maintenance capital expenditure requirements will continue to increase as the overall size and age of our fleet increases.
-Our aggregate maintenance capital expenditures for the years ended December 31, 2016 and 2015 were \$7.7 million and \$16.1 million, respectively.
-We currently plan to spend approximately \$12 million in maintenance capital expenditures during 2017 including parts consumed from inventory and property and equipment.
+Our aggregate maintenance capital expenditures for the years ended December 31, 2017 and 2016 were \$12.6 million and \$7.7 million, respectively.
+We currently plan to spend approximately \$15 million in maintenance capital expenditures during 2018, including parts consumed from inventory.

-We anticipate that our 2017 expansion capital expenditures will be substantially similar to our 2016 capital expenditures levels.
-Without giving effect to any equipment we may acquire pursuant to any future acquisitions, we currently have budgeted between \$50 million and \$60 million in expansion capital expenditures during 2017.
-Our expansion capital expenditures for the years ended December 31, 2016 and 2015 were \$40.9 million and \$249.7 million, respectively.
-Previously reported expansion capital expenditures for the year ended December 31, 2015 included the change in capital expenditures included in accounts payable and accrued liabilities as of December 31, 2015.
+Given our growth objectives and anticipated demand from our customers as a result of the increasing natural gas activity described above under the heading "-General Trends and Outlook," we anticipate that we will continue to make significant expansion capital expenditures.
+Without giving effect to any equipment we may acquire pursuant to any current or future acquisitions, we currently have budgeted between \$130 million and \$140 million in expansion capital expenditures during 2018.
+Our expansion capital expenditures for the years ended December 31, 2017 and 2016 were \$116.9 million and \$40.9 million, respectively.